XintongWang4869/LittleLemon/instructions.md

 3. Run server and go to http://127.0.0.1:8000/auth/token/login.
 Use user name and password to generate a token.

-#### Restrict a view only for authenticated users
+### Restrict a view only for authenticated users

 Modify credentials outside the app:

 1. Add the `rest_framework.authtoken` app to the list of INSTALLED_APPS in the "settings.py" file
 2. In views.py, add 'from rest_framework.permissions import IsAuthenticated'.
 Secure a view by adding `permission_classes = [IsAuthenticated]`
 3. In the app's "urls.py", add `from rest_framework.authtoken.views import obtain_auth_token`, and add a new route `path('api-token-auth/', obtain_auth_token)`.
-4. Use **Insomnia** Post method (or just use curl -x POST) to send username and password to the url 'api-token-auth/'.
+4. Use **Insomnia** Post method (or just use curl -x POST) to send username and password to the url 'your_app/api-token-auth/', which will then return a token.
-To get the response from a secured URL, select the Auth tab in Insomnia, choose the Bearer token from the drop down, and enter the token generated in the previous step and then press the send button.
+To get the response from a secured URL, select the Auth tab in Insomnia, choose Bearer Token and enter the token generated in the previous step, enter "Token" in the prefix, and then press the send button.

 > To enforce authentication on a Django view:
 > * @permission_classes([IsAuthenticated])